Chapter Bank Accounts

 • 15.
 Once your receive the information, save the information in your Chapter Google Drive toolbox folder.

-Questions on the EIN Form?
-Who do you contact if you have questions or have trouble filling out the online form?
+Questions on the EIN form?
 For assistance you should contact the IRS directly.
 They can be reached at 1-800-829-4933.

-• Ask for Filing Requirements: Different states have different filing requirements for their tax-exempt organizations.
-Depending on your state, you might have to file as a tax-exempt org with the Secretary of State in order to create the account
+• Ask for filing requirements: Different states have different filing requirements for their tax-exempt organizations.
+Depending on your state, you might have to file as a tax-exempt org with the Secretary of State in order to create the bank account.

-• Type of Account: Some banks will have you set up as a small-business account.
-Work with the banker to determine which account type is right for you + what your state filing requirements on
+• Type of bank account to open: Some banks will have you set up a small-business account.
+Work with the banker to determine which account type is right for you + what your state filing requirements are.
+This is why you should use a bank that other student organizations use, as the banker will be able to guide you into what works for them!

-• Identification: Bring your state ID, driver’s license, or passport
+• Personal identification: Bring your state ID, driver’s license, or passport.

 Chapter Tax Requirements